Ceratosaurus: Finds outside North America

-In 2000 and 2006, paleontologists led by Octávio Mateus described a find from the Lourinhã Formation of central-west Portugal (ML 352) as a new specimen of Ceratosaurus, consisting of a right femur (upper thigh bone), a left tibia (shin bone), and several isolated teeth recovered from the cliffs of Valmitão beach, between the municipalities of Lourinhã and Torres Vedras.
+In 2000 and 2006, paleontologists led by Octávio Mateus described a find from the Lourinhã Formation of central-west Portugal (ML 352) as a new specimen of Ceratosaurus, consisting of a right femur (thigh bone), a left tibia (shin bone), and several isolated teeth recovered from the cliffs of Valmitão beach, between the municipalities of Lourinhã and Torres Vedras.
 The bones were found embedded in yellow to brown, fine-grained sandstones, which were deposited by rivers as floodplain deposits and belong to the lower levels of the Porto Novo Member, which is thought to be late Kimmeridgian in age.
 Additional bones of this individual (SHN (JJS)-65), including a left femur, a right tibia, and a partial left fibula (calf bone), were since exposed due to progressing cliff erosion.
 Although initially part of a private collection, these additional elements became officially curated after the private collection was donated to the Sociedade de História Natural in Torres Vedras and were described in detail in 2015.
 The specimen was ascribed to the species Ceratosaurus dentisulcatus by Mateus and colleagues in 2006.
 A 2008 review by Carrano and Sampson confirmed the assignment to Ceratosaurus, but concluded that the assignment to any specific species is not possible at present.
 In 2015, Elisabete Malafaia and colleagues, who questioned the validity of C. dentisulcatus, assigned the specimen to Ceratosaurus aff.
 Ceratosaurus nasicornis.

 Other reports include a single tooth found in Moutier, Switzerland.
 The tooth was originally included in Megalosaurus meriani by Jean-Baptiste Greppin in 1870, but transferred to the genus Labrosaurus, as Labrosaurus (?) stechowi, by Janensch in 1920.
 (Note: The original Megalosaurus meriani material included not only the tooth but multiple bones, which were later found to belong to a crocodylomorph and a sauropod; the latter is now known under the name Amanzia.)
 The tooth was assigned to Ceratosaurus sp. (of unknown species) by Madsen and Welles in their 2000 study, and to an indeterminate member of Ceratosauria by Carrano and colleagues in 2012.
 In 2008, Matías Soto and Daniel Perea described teeth from the Tacuarembó Formation in Uruguay, including a presumed premaxillary tooth crown.
 This shows vertical striations on its inner side and lacks denticles on its front edge.
 These features are, in this combination, only known from Ceratosaurus.
 The authors, however, stressed that an assignment to Ceratosaurus is infeasible because the remains are scant and note that the assignment of the European and African material to Ceratosaurus has to be viewed with caution.
 In 2020, Soto and colleagues described additional Ceratosaurus teeth from the same formation that further support their earlier interpretation.